 Stansted airport group makes more money from car parks and shops than it does from aircraft fees.

 At any one time, Starbucks has about $1.8 billion loaded on to customers’ gift cards or its app.
-If Starbucks was a bank and you treated the gift cards as deposits, it would be in the top 10% by deposits of banks in the United States.
+If Starbucks was a bank and you treated the gift cards as deposits, it would be in the top 10% of banks in the United States.